hueiiming/Golang-API-Assessment/README.md

 <br>
 <img width="463" alt="image" src="https://github.com/hueiiming/Golang-API-Assessment/assets/61011188/aa60f611-0202-48c6-b137-ec33a4c85f4a">

+## Assumptions
+These are the assumptions I took:

+### Design:
-**Assumption**: A minimal database design of having only 2 tables was decided to fit user stories criteria.
+A minimal database design of having only 2 tables was decided to fit user stories criteria.
 Therefore, Students and Teachers table were not implemented.

+### /api/retrievefornotifications:
+If a student email hasn't been registered to any teacher and is not in the database, the email will not appear even if the email is mentioned in the request body

+## Proposed Test Scripts